cryingcoralclouds/Distributed-Systems-Chord-DNS/chord/README.md

     - Over time, node1 and node2 maintain accurate knowledge of each other's positions.
     - Nodes' finger table and successor lists are updated correctly.
 - `testPutAndGet` tests if:
-    - We can store a key-value pair
+    - We can store a key-value pair.
-    - We can retrieve the value through any node in the ring
+    - We can retrieve the value through any node in the ring.
-    - For non-existent keys, correct error is returned
+    - For non-existent keys, the correct error is returned.
-    - The routing of requests works correctly
+    - The routing of requests works correctly.
+- `testFingerTable` tests if:
+    - The finger table entries for each node are correctly populated.
+    - It prints the contents of the finger table for both nodes, showing which nodes are referenced in the finger table and if any entries are `nil`.
+    - This helps verify that the finger table maintenance is functioning as expected and that nodes have accurate routing information.

 # Working with the code
 If I'm not wrong, we can focus on local implementation and make sure the code works first before incorporating Docker.